-Is it healthy or safe to ever cut tree roots?
+Is it fit to ever cut tree roots?

 That tree is getting awfully close to the house… those roots might burrow under the foundation and ruin the house.
-Is is safe to cut just the roots?
+Is it ok to cut just the roots?

 If the tree is growing too large for the yard in which it’s located, if it’s growing too close to the foundation of your home, or if there’s some damage to the roots that’s causing damage to the rest of the tree.
 If you’re only doing it for aesthetic purposes, it’s probably not a good idea.